 Think of it as the intersection between Software Development (Dev), IT operations (Ops), & application delivery.

-If you still have no idea what I'm talking about and want to learn more, read DevOps Job by Redhat and this article titled What Does DevOps Do.
+If you still have no idea what I'm talking about and want to learn more, read DevOps Job by Redhat and this article titled How to become a DevOps Engineer.

 I'll try to summarize one more time: